awmckinley/config/modules/ft.ocaml/README.md

 # OCaml Language

-> [!ABSTRACT] Blurb
-> An industrial-strength functional programming language with an emphasis on expressiveness and safety.
+An industrial-strength functional programming language with an emphasis on expressiveness and safety.